ronbuist/ws2801scratch/README.md

 * A 5V 6A power supply to power the leds.

 ## Why the WS2801?
 I wanted to use the led strip in combination with a Raspberry Pi.
-The hugely popular WS2812 (Neopixel) strips are great, but need real-time controlling and that's something the Raspberry Pi cannot deliver.
-The WS2801 strips have an additional CLOCK (CLK) line, allowing the Raspberry Pi to control the pace of events.
+The hugely popular WS2812 (Neopixel) strips are great and can also be used (see [https://github.com/jgarff/rpi_ws281x](https://github.com/jgarff/rpi_ws281x)), but it comes at the cost of not being able to use sound with the Raspberry Pi.
+The WS2801 strips have an additional CLOCK (CLK) line, allowing the Raspberry Pi to control the led strip using only GPIO lines.

 ## Setting things up; building on the work of others
 Nowadays, there are so many great open source (scripting) languages, libraries and scripts to build upon and that's exactly what I did with my  project.